Safety at SINQTo avoid delays in case of emergency always call 3333 (or from your mobile phone: +41 56 310 3333) for expert help and assistance.

 ADR regulations) using specialized companies.
 Contact person at PSI: Uwe Stuhr (firstname.lastname@example.org, +41 56 310 4513)

 Shipping to PSIPlease note the shipping instructions and import guidelines to avoid custom delays.
-In particular have a look at our guidelines for the transport of radioactive samples to and from PSI.
-For transports to PSI complete the form Fort11 (for nuclear materials such as U, Pu, ... also the IAEA-form Fort04).
+Information about the procedure to transport radioactive materials are listed here (in German).
+For transports to PSI complete the form Fort11.
+For nuclear materials such as U, Pu, etc. please contact Uwe Stuhr (email@example.com, +41 56 310 4513) first.

 PSI shipping address: